BootBlock/PoSh-Backup/README.md

     *   If no remote targets are specified for a job, the local staging directory serves as the final backup location.
 *   **Granular Backup Job Control:** Precisely define sources, destinations (local staging), archive names, local retention policies, 7-Zip parameters, and **remote target assignments** for each individual backup job.
 *   **Backup Sets:** Group multiple jobs to run sequentially, with set-level error handling (stop on error or continue) for automated workflows.
-*   **Extensible Backup Target Providers:** A modular system (located in `Modules\Targets\`) allows for adding support for various remote storage types (a UNC provider is included initially).
-Each provider module is responsible for its specific transfer protocol and can implement its own remote retention logic.
+*   **Extensible Backup Target Providers:** A modular system (located in `Modules\Targets\`) allows for adding support for various remote storage types.
+    *   **UNC Provider:** Transfers archives to standard network shares.
+    *   **Replicate Provider (New):** Copies an archive to multiple specified local or UNC paths, with individual retention settings per destination.
 *   **Configurable Retention Policies:**
     *   **Local Retention:** Manage archive versions in the local staging directory (`DestinationDir`) using the `LocalRetentionCount` setting per job.
     *   **Remote Retention:** Each Backup Target provider can, if designed to do so, implement its own retention logic on the remote storage (e.g., keep last X versions, delete after Y days).
-This is configured within the target's definition in the `BackupTargets` section (e.g., via `RemoteRetentionSettings`).
+This is configured within the target's definition in the `BackupTargets` section (e.g., via `RemoteRetentionSettings` or per-destination settings for providers like "Replicate").
 *   **Live File Backups with VSS:** Utilise the Windows Volume Shadow Copy Service (VSS) to seamlessly back up open or locked files (requires Administrator privileges).
 Features configurable VSS context, reliable shadow copy creation, and a configurable metadata cache path.
 *   **Advanced 7-Zip Integration:** Leverage 7-Zip for efficient, highly configurable compression.
 Customise archive type, compression level, method, dictionary/word/solid block sizes, thread count, and file exclusions for local archive creation.
 *   **Secure Password Protection:** Encrypt local backup archives with passwords, handled securely via temporary files (using 7-Zip's `-spf` switch) to prevent command-line exposure.
 Multiple password sources supported (Interactive, PowerShell SecretManagement, Encrypted File, Plaintext).